Tokyo Private Tour by Car with English-Speaking Driver (Premium)

 Senso-ji Temple

 Senso-ji is Tokyo's oldest temple and one of its most significant.
-The temple complex includes the main hall, a five-story pagoda, and various shops and stalls.
+The temple's massive lantern and five-story pagoda are iconic landmarks.

 Tokyo Skytree

-Tokyo Skytree is the tallest tower in Japan and offers breathtaking views of the city from its observation decks.
+Tokyo Skytree is the tallest tower in Japan and the second tallest freestanding structure in the world.
+It offers breathtaking views of the city.

 Must-Try Local Dishes